eliminmax/tiny-clear-elf/docs/Notes.md

 │ 70 - 77 │ 02 00 00 00 00 00 00 00 │
 └─────────┴─────────────────────────┘
 ```
+The section must be aligned to an even-numbered address

 ### The rest of the file